Rust-SDL2/rust-sdl2/README.md

 ## What about sdl2\_net ?

-As of now, sdl2\_net meaningless compared to what other crates such as `serde` and `bincode` can offer.
+As of now, sdl2\_net is meaningless compared to what other crates such as `serde` and `bincode` can offer.
-We highly recommend using those to develop anything UDP or TCP realted (along with futures or TCP/UDP from std).
+We highly recommend using those to develop anything UDP or TCP related (along with futures or TCP/UDP from the standard library).

 If you still want an implementation of sdl2\_net, you can try to add it in this repo as a feature via a Pull Request.
 A somewhat